telepresenceio/telepresence/docs/reference/docker-run.md

 ---
+title: Using Docker for intercepts
-Description: "How a Telepresence intercept can run a Docker container with configured environment and volume mounts."
+description: How a Telepresence intercept can run a Docker container with configured environment and volume mounts.
+toc_min_heading_level: 2
+toc_max_heading_level: 2
 ---

 # Using Docker for intercepts